 - Amazon Echo: 148.5 x 88mm; 820g

-Echo is a 5.9-inch tall cylinder speaker with a seven-piece microphone array.
-The outside is available in a range of fabrics and finishes, including Oak with perforation for the speaker grille at the bottom, or Charcoal Fabric where the grille is covered, while the top has a ring of light that you can turn to adjust volume and buttons for mute and activation.
+Echo is a 5.9-inch tall cylinder speaker with a seven-piece mic array.
+The outside is available in a range of fabrics and finishes, including Oak with perforation for the speaker grille, or Charcoal Fabric where the grille is covered.
+The top has a light ring you can turn to adjust volume and buttons for mute and activation.
 There are six finishes in total.

-Google Home is a slightly shorter device, at 5.6-inches tall but like the new Echo, it comes in several colours with its base offering the ability to be swapped out for one of six different colour fabric or metal shells to match your furniture.
+Google Home is a slightly shorter device, at 5.6-inches tall.
+It comes in several colours with its base offering the ability to be swapped out for one of six different colour fabric or metal shells to match your furniture.

 Home has a sloped top, with a touch-capacitive display and four LEDs to provide visual feedback.
 There is only one physical mute button at the back, which you can press to prevent Google from listening to hot words.

-Apple HomePod vs Google Home vs Amazon Echo (2017): Voice assistant
+Apple HomePod vs Google Home vs Amazon Echo: Voice assistant

-Apple utilises the long-standing Siri assistant in HomePod, the very same as you'll find in its iPhones, iPads and even Mac computers.
-That means you will be able to ask questions and receive replies, instruct smart home devices, or control music.
+Apple utilises the Siri assistant in HomePod, the very same as you'll find in its iPhones, iPads and even Mac.
+That means you can ask questions and receive replies, instruct smart home devices, or control music.

 Google Home will let you ask Google anything, thanks to its Google Assistant AI.
 You will have access to Google's 17 years of search experience, which allows you to ask specific questions such as "How much fat is in an avocado?" or "What is Wayne Rooney's shirt number?"
 Those types of questions would stump Amazon Echo, but not Google.
 You can even ask for the weather or check Wikipedia.

-Because Google Home has Google Assistant, you can be conversational and ask follow-up questions like "Where did he go to school?" and Home will be able to connect the "he" pronoun to your previous question about Rooney (or whoever) in order to serve up an accurate answer.
+Google Assistant can be conversational, so you can ask follow-up questions like, "Where did he go to school?" and Home will be able to connect the "he" pronoun to your previous question about Rooney (or whoever) to serve up an answer.
 You can also ask complex stuff like "What was the US population when NASA was established?"

 Similar to Google Assistant, Amazon Echo has Alexa, a different assistant.
 It (or "she" as many will say) is capable of understanding simple commands, or even a series of commands, but they're less conversational in that you'll have to engage the full question each time (there's no follow-on pronoun understanding at present).

-Alexa will play music, provide information, deliver news and sports scores, tell you weather, control smart home devices, and pull information from the Bing search engine by default.
-It will even allow Amazon Prime members to order products they've ordered before.
+Alexa will play music, provide information, deliver news and sports scores, tell you weather, control smart home devices, and pull information from Bing search.
+It will even allow Prime members to order products they've ordered before.

 Alexa updates through the cloud automatically and learns all the time.
 The more you use Echo, the more Alexa will adapt to your speech patterns, vocabulary, and personal preferences.

-Apple HomePod vs Google Home vs Amazon Echo (2017): Smart home
+Apple HomePod vs Google Home vs Amazon Echo: Smart home

 Thanks to Alexa, Amazon Echo can respond to your voice commands and control any Alexa-enabled products, such as lights, switches, thermostats, and more.
 Simply ask Alexa to switch on a lamp, turn on the fan, dim the lights, or increase the temperature.
 Some products work directly with Alexa and other smart home ecosystems require a compatible hub or "middle man" app, though the Echo Plus device gets rid of the hub or middle man app requirement.